gwagnerGH/delay/README.md

 # Economic Damages of Delayed Climate Action

-This repository contains the code, inputs, run outputs, and analysis notebooks for the paper ``Economic Damages of Delayed Climate Action.''
+This repository contains the code, inputs, run outputs, and analysis notebooks for the paper ``The Welfare Cost of Delayed Climate Policy'' (Kent D. Daniel, Robert B. Litterman, and Gernot Wagner).

 ## Repository layout